OpenSecuritySummit/oss2018/content/participant/tickets/luis-saiz.md

   - A seat at the table
   - Using a Rules Engine and Risk Patterns with IriusRisk
   - Update Treat Modeling website 2
-notes :
+  - Threat model cheat sheets
+  - API Threat Modeling Cheat Sheet
+  - Agile Practices for Security Teams
+  - Attack chains as TM technique
+  - Back to the future with Threat Modeling
+  - Publishing apps in a VSTS security pipeline
+  - Gamifying Security Dashboards
+  - Share your playbooks and release them under Creative Commons notes :
 # add the Working Sessions you would like to attend in the meta above (use the session's title) e.g. sessions (one per line): -Security Playbooks Diagrams -Hackathon Daily Sessions